barnes-c/terraform-openstack-puppet-instance/README.md

 Review the module's `variables.tf` file for a complete list of required and optional inputs.
 Required variables are:

 * instance_name: The name of the instance to create.
-* instance_flavor: The name of the OpenStack flavor (e.g. m2.small)
 * key_pair_name: Name of the key pair in OpenStack.

 The module also provides outputs (check outputs.tf) that might include: